 Tanks and containers used to store used oil should be kept in good condition (with no severe rusting, structural defects or deterioration, and not visibly leaking).
 Regular inspection and routine maintenance of all storage tanks and containers should be required.
 Containers should have tight-fitting lids that are kept closed except when removing or adding used oil.

 Tank and containers should have a secondary containment system sufficiently impervious to prevent used oil releases from migrating out of the system to the soil, groundwater or surface water.
-Secondary containment systems for single storage tanks should have a volumetric capacity of not less than 110% of the tank volume.
+Secondary containment systems for single storage tanks should have a volumetric capacity of not less than 110% of the tank volume (the additional bund volume compensates for loss of capacity due to accumulated rainwater and also provides some limited margin of safety in the event of tank overfilling).
+Where there is more than one tank within the bund, it is recommended that the capacity should be at least sufficient to accommodate 110% of the largest tank’s maximum capacity or 25% of the total maximum capacities of all tanks, whichever is the greater () () ().
 Used oil tanks should also be equipped with overfill protection.

 Used oils should be stored in separate tanks and trucks collecting oils must be equipped with separate tanks according to the type and quality of oils, if they are intended for recycling.
 If the oils are mixed, the quality is impacted and the oils may need to be sent directly for destruction (instead of recycling).